devansh-shah3/CSE564_Visualization_Lab2/README.md

 # CSE564_Visualization_Lab2

+Goal: practice the basic visualization tools used in visual analytics
+  - client-server system: python for processing (server), D3 for VIS (client)

 Task 1: basic dimension reduction and data visualization with PCA
   - use PCA to compute the Eigenvectors of the data and visualize the Eigenvalues as a scree plot
   - add an interaction element into the scree plot that allows the user to mark and select the intrinsic dimensionality index (di)